Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_exports.md

 property hint, hint string and usage flags, with a syntax similar to the one used by the editor for built-in nodes.

-For example, this exposes the altitude property with no range limits but a m (meter) suffix defined:
+For example, this exposes the altitude property with no range limits but an m (meter) suffix defined:

 ```